• Skip to primary navigation

 • 32 oz frozen diced potatoes

-• 10 oz can cream of celery soup or cream of mushroom
+• 10 oz can cream of mushroom or cream of celery or potato

 • 32 oz beef broth